 By not chasing around after this guy, you’re showing him that you know your own worth.
 You’re showing him that you won’t be treated badly and that you won’t hesitate to drop him the moment he starts acting out of line.
 He may come back and treat you better, he may not bother, but either way, you’re the one with the control now.

 Decent guys don’t make you chase after them, they’re the ones doing everything they can to keep you instead.
-[Read: How to play a guy at his own game – 17 ways to make sure you win]
+[Read: Why do real men love the chase?
+And how to use this in your favor and hook any guy]

 Instead of chasing him around the house or the block insisting that he hear you, go for a walk.
 When you are in a run/chase relationship, you know the feeling right before you let the crazy out and the chase is on.
-Instead of chasing him, put on your jacket and shoes and go for a walk.
+Instead of chasing him *calling him over the phone or texting him a million times*, put on your jacket and shoes and go for a walk.
 [Read: Toxic people – 25 early warning signs to watch out for]

 Not only will it allow you to think through your actions before you make poor decisions that lead to unhealthy consequences, but exercise calms down your parasynthetic system enough to release the adrenaline that has your dander up, to begin with.